 Self-Protection for People At Greater Risk of Violence

-Due to Homophobia, Racism, Sexism, and Other Prejudice
+Due to Homophobia, Racism, Sexism, Transphobia, and Other Prejudice

-LGBTQ – Lesbian, Gay, Bi-sexual,Transgendered, Queer/Questioning- people are especially likely to be attacked, but the skills are the same regardless of the reason for the prejudice.
+LGBTQIA+: Lesbian, Gay, Bi-sexual,Transgender, Queer/Questioning, Intersex, Asexual, and those who are gender expansive, non-binary, or nonconforming, are especially likely to be targeted for harassment or attack, but the skills are the same regardless of the reason for the prejudice.
 Kidpower promotes inclusiveness and respect for diversity in all of our educational materials and programs.

 - What “People Safety” skills can help protect someone facing prejudice?